epolisensky/VLITE/vdp/docs/source/database.rst

 - *pri_cals*: list of primary calibrators used
 - *ass_flag*: True if image *bmin* within range allowed for source association for image *config* and *cycle*
+- *ap_selfcal*: True if amp & phase self cal applied to image.
+  Determined by counting number of SN tables in UVOUT file.
+  Three SN tables mean A&P selfcal applied

 .. _run_config: